 Before (unedited, no makeup):

-Inflammatory Rosacea (subtype II), symptoms included redness, swelling, flaking, dry patches and hypersensitivity
+Inflammatory Rosacea (subtype II), symptoms included redness, bumps, pustules, swelling, flaking, dry patches and hypersensitivity

 Finding the Solution

-It took two years and proprietary technology to refine the base formula.
-Snow Fox was launched with just three products at the end of November 2016.
+This ideology behind Snow Fox being a "system of maintenance" is still core to the brand's formulations today.
+It took two years, an amazing Head Chemist (who is still my office wife today) and a new proprietary technology just to refine the base formula.
+Snow Fox was launched with just three products at the end of November 2016 in Sydney.
 Four months after launch, Snow Fox was rated Top 10 Best Green Beauty Brands by Marie Claire and the cult Arctic Breeze Rescue Mask sold out worldwide, with a global two month waitlist.

 Now, we have entire ranges featuring multiple patents, awards and endless happy testimonials but what really truly makes me devote my entire self to this industry is seeing other Rosacea patients walk a similar path to recovery.

 To those of you who follow me and send me happy msgs about your own experiences, know that I appreciate it deeply.
 Your stories help me through some of the toughest stages that business owners often have to deal with.
 For those of you new to me, feel free to reach out anytime.